-To this end, Dmitry Velmeshev, Arnold Kriegstein and their collaborators used a novel technique called ‘single nucleus RNA sequencing’ to find the cell types in which gene activity is most dysregulated in ASD.
+To this end, Dmitry Velmeshev, Arnold Kriegstein and their collaborators used a novel technique called ‘single nucleus RNA sequencing’ to find the cell types in which gene activity is changed in ASD.
 The authors analyzed over 100,000 cells in 41 postmortem brains, which included 15 samples from donors with ASD and 16 samples from individuals without any neuropsychiatric condition.

 The findings of this study, which were published in Science, revealed that the strongest differences in gene expression between individuals with and without autism were located in two types of cells, the neurons of the upper (2-3) layers of the cerebral cortex and microglia.